Low-Residency MFA in Creative Writing

 Generative Residencies

-Every semester, our Low-Residency MFA students gather in Boulder, Colorado, for enriching and energizing residencies.
-MFA students meet one-on-one with mentors, enjoy master classes with guest writers, attend readings, and bond with writers.
-Residencies also overlap with our spring and fall symposiums, providing students with a rich 4-days of community and inspiration.
+Every semester, our Low-Residency MFA in Creative Writing students gather in Boulder, Colorado, for enriching and energizing residencies.
+Graduate students meet one-on-one with mentors, enjoy master classes with guest writers, attend readings, and bond with other writers in the program.
+Residencies include spring and fall symposiums, providing students with a rich 4-days of writing community and inspiration.
 Each academic year culminates in a week-long writing intensive at Naropa’s Summer Writing Program.
-This annual festival brings over 60 artists, writers, and thinkers to Boulder, for workshops, readings, panels, and professional development.
+This annual festival brings over 60 artists, writers, and thinkers to Boulder for workshops, readings, panels, and community celebration in the name of art.

 - Fifteen annual days of residency in Boulder, CO